Argyll's Lodging: Campbells of Argyll

 Archibald Campbell, 9th Earl of Argyll was born in 1629.
 He was a staunch supporter of the monarchy.
 In 1666 he bought the house that would become known as Argyll's Lodging and built it outwards to the north and south, while enclosing the courtyard behind a screen wall with an elaborate entrance gate.
 He also had the interior walls decorated with paintings, some of which have survived.

-In 1680, the Earl opposed the oath attached to the Test Act, intended to ensure the loyalty of the holders of public office to King Charles II, because it also demanded conformity with the king's ideas on forms of church government and religious worship.
-The earl's refusal to take the oath led to him being declared a traitor in 1681.
+In 1680, the Earl opposed the oath attached to the Test Act, intended to ensure the loyalty of the holders of public office to King Charles II, because it also demanded conformity with the King's ideas on forms of church government and religious worship.
+The Earl's refusal to take the oath led to him being declared a traitor in 1681.
 He was imprisoned in Edinburgh Castle, but escaped, disguised as a woman, and fled from Leith to the Netherlands.
 His estates were confiscated.

-The Earl had possessed the foresight, however, to have an inventory drawn up of all the belongings in his house in Stirling and had assigned them to his wife, Lady Anna Mackenzie, daughter of the Earl of Seafield, whom he had married in 1670.
+The Earl had possessed the foresight, however, to have an inventory drawn up of all the belongings in his house in Stirling and had assigned them to his wife, Lady Anna Mackenzie, daughter of the Earl of Seaforth, whom he had married in 1670.
 Due to the fact that her first husband, the Earl of Balcarres, had remained loyal to the King, the latter granted her a pension and allowed her to keep her personal property.